-I stopped and explained that because this was the first time he’d ever been in a boat, the rocking was completely different from anything he’d ever experienced before.
+I stopped and explained that because this was his first time in a boat, the rocking was completely unlike anything he’d experienced before.
 But actually there was no real danger: the boat wasn’t tipping over in the way he was afraid it might.
-And even if we did fall in, the water was so shallow we could easily walk to the shore.
-Who knows, once he got used to it, bobbing around in a boat might even be fun!!
+And even if we did fall in, the water was so shallow that we could easily walk to the shore.
+Who knows, once he got used to it, paddling about in a boat might even be fun!!

-These times of churning that we are living through are a bit like this: many of the situations we face are unlike anything we have known before.
-And although the news can bring us scary stories each day, there is usually no immediate danger to most of us.
+These times of churning that we are living through are a bit like this: many of the situations we find ourselves in are unlike anything we have known before.
+And although the news will bring us scary stories each day, most of the time there is no immediate danger directly to us.

-And then, like Doctor Who, we can start to treat the challenges we face as opportunities for adventure.
-We can learn to handle whatever happens and to enjoy the process as we do so.
+Then, like Doctor Who, we can start to treat the challenges we face as opportunities for adventure.
+We can learn not simply to cope with what happens but actually to enjoy the experience, and use it to become clearer about what matters most to us and more able to achieve that.
+We can learn to become antifragile.

-Have you ever worried about something that never actually happened or where the risk was very low even if it did?
-How would it have been if you had lived like Doctor Who instead and treated it as an adventure?
+Have you ever worried about something that then didn’t happen or where the danger was low, even if it did?
+What would it have been like to have lived like Doctor Who and treated the situation as an opportunity for adventure?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.